-- In large-scale situations, precision can be preferred over recall, under the assumption that the information sought for appears multiple times. - A smart use of redundancy increases confidence.
+- At large scale, precision can be preferred over recall, assuming that the information sought for appears multiple times. - A smart use of redundancy increases confidence.

 "In 1998, they founded Google."
 "Google exists since 1998."
 "Google, estd.
 1998."

 Reasons for limited efficiency